peytoncordero/DRI25/pandas.md

 # Rename, select, drop, filter and add new columns
-In the following section we will learn how to rename, select, drop, filter, and add new columns
+In the following section we will learn how to rename, select, drop, filter, and add new columns.

 ## See list of columns
 To see a full list of the columns in our DataFrame, we can run the following command: